 WHAT IS A TOWN HALL?

 Town halls are when your elected state legislators return to their district during the Legislative Session to talk about what issues are being addressed and debated in the Legislature.
-Since your legislators spend much of the session in Olympia, this is their opportunity to hear from the community they represent.
+This is your legislator’s opportunity to hear from the community they represent.
+This year, town halls are entirely virtual – making them more accessible than ever before.

 WHY SHOULD I GO TO A TOWN HALL?